 Imagine spending a lot of time and effort building some excellent backlinks only to have them removed.
 This method involves going through your backlink profile and finding those that give a good amount of link juice.
 They would then usually contact the website owner where the backlink is located to get it removed.

 I wouldn’t take negative SEO lightly, it can seriously damage a website and even potentially stop it from ranking again.
-Preventing negative SEO is challenging, but the first step is to find out as quickly as possible, if you have been affected.
+Preventing negative SEO is challenging, but the first step is to find out as quickly as possible if you have been affected.

 Google Alerts is a free service from Google that allows you to set up emails to be received when there’s new content on a specific search query.
-If you are creating a brand around your site, using your site’s ‘brand name’ as an alert will mean you get an email whenever your brand name is mentioned.
+If you’re creating a brand around your site, using your site’s ‘brand name’ as an alert will mean you get an email whenever your brand name is mentioned.

 If someone is linking to your site using your brand term, you should receive a notification.
 As well as your brand, you could also create alerts for items such as website URL, name, and main keywords.